cgsdfc/homework.latex/README.md

 Language
 =========
 Most of the the documents are in Chinese and the typesetting conventions follows that of Chinese.
-In fact, it is actually meant for Chinese users.
+In fact, it is actually meant for those who want to typeset Chinese documents.
-Since the number of materials
-on typesetting Chinese documents using `LaTeX` is not as rich as that written in English, this project aims to provide a bundle of working examples about how to make bueatiful documents in Chinese with `LaTeX`.
+This project aims to provide a bundle of working examples about how to make bueatiful documents in Chinese with `LaTeX`.
 I hope it really helps.

 Requirements